 Carsey School Scholarship

-The Carsey School of Public Policy offers a limited number of needs-based partial tuition scholarships to any applicant with financial need who has applied to the Master of Arts in Community Development Policy and Practice program by submitting the UNH Grad School online application.
-In order to be considered for the Carsey School Scholarship, please complete and submit your Online Scholarship Application Form by March 31st.
+The Carsey School of Public Policy offers a limited number of needs-based partial tuition scholarships to any applicant with financial need who has applied to the Master in Community Development Policy and Practice program by submitting the UNH Grad School online application.
+In order to be considered for the Carsey School Scholarship, please complete and submit your Online Scholarship Application Form by April 20th.
 Applicants will be notified if they qualify for an award within two to three weeks after submitting a completed application.
 We also encourage students who are awarded a scholarship to leverage their award by seeking additional funding opportunities from other sources.

 S. Melvin Rines Fellowship

 The S. Melvin Rines Fellowship is a highly competitive scholarship award for motivated, talented, young professionals committed to making a difference on the African continent through work in financial innovation and enterprise development.
-This Fellowship provides a partial tuition scholarship to qualified students who enroll in the Master of Arts in Community Development Policy and Practice program and will help to prepare awardees for a rewarding career and future leadership roles within the finance field in Africa.
+This Fellowship provides a partial tuition scholarship to qualified students who enroll in the Master in Community Development Policy and Practice program and will help to prepare awardees for a rewarding career and future leadership roles within the finance field in Africa.
 Successful candidates must be committed to Africa’s development and demonstrate outstanding academic and professional achievement, as well as effective team work and leadership potential.
 To apply for the S. Melvin Rines Fellowship, please complete and submit the Online Scholarship Application Form by March 15th.
-Note: Only those students who have been offered admission to the Master of Arts in Community Development Policy and Practice program and accepted this offer will be considered for this Fellowship.
+Note: Only those students who have been offered admission to the Master in Community Development Policy and Practice program and accepted this offer will be considered for this Fellowship.

-Partnership Program Scholarships
+Partnership Program Education Awards

-City Year Alumni University Partnership Program
+City Year Alumni University Partnership Education Award

 What alternative funding opportunities are available?